Quran desecration

 The disposal of worn copies is also of concern to Muslims.
 Because the Quran contains no specifics on how to dispose of a worn or defective text, different and conflicting methods of disposal have been adopted in different regions by different sects.
 According to Islamic historian Michael Cook the Quran should be wrapped in cloth and buried on holy ground where it is unlikely to be trampled on or "safely" placed where it is unlikely to come into contact with impurity.
-Burning, when carried out respectfully, is also considered acceptable, and Saudi Arabia, for instance, destroys Qurans that fall short of state standards by burning to avoid soiling the pages.
+Burning, when carried out respectfully, is also considered acceptable: Saudi Arabia, for instance, destroys Qurans that fall short of state standards by burning to avoid soiling the pages.